header

 Depending on your situation, several periods could be bought back:

-Years of work performed with your current employer prior to your enrollment in the Plan;
+The years worked at your current employer prior to your enrollment in the plan

-Years of work performed with another employer who is currently a Plan member, but prior to your enrollment in the Plan;
+The years worked at another employer who is currently a plan member, but prior to your enrollment in the plan

-Periods of work performed with your current employer or another employer after your enrollment in the Plan, but which were not contributed to during the absence (e.g., maternity leave, illness, etc.), subject, where applicable, to the maximum periods provided in Article 9 or Annex 4 of the Plan Text.
+Periods worked at your current employer or another employer after your enrollment in the plan, but for which no contributions were made during periods of absence (e.g., maternity leave, illness, etc.), subject, where applicable, to the maximum periods provided in Article 9 or Appendjx 4 of the plan text

 Cost of Buy-Back and Annuity Obtained

-The calculation of an annuity buy-back takes into account several factors: age at the calculation date, gender, salary for the current year, the total group contribution rate, and the number of months and/or years eligible for buy-back.
-Like any annuity obtained through the Plan, the bought-back annuity is guaranteed and cannot be reduced, regardless of the Plan’s financial health.
-Furthermore, it will be indexed when the Plan indexes annuities.
+The calculation of an annuity buy-back takes into account several factors: age at the calculation date, gender, salary for the current year, the total group contribution rate and the number of months and/or years eligible for buy-back.
+Like any annuity obtained through the plan, the bought-back annuity is guaranteed and cannot be reduced, regardless of the plan’s financial health.
+Furthermore, it will be indexed when the plan indexes the annuities.

-A $75 fee is added to the buy-back cost for the administrative work required by the actuary.
-Please note that it is possible to buy back only a portion of the amount.
-The bought-back annuity will then be proportional to the amount paid.
+A $75 fee is required in addition to the buy-back cost for the actuary’s administrative work.
+Note that it is only possible to buy back a portion of the amount.
+The bought-back annuity will thus be proportional to the amount paid.

 Payment Methods

-The following payment methods are possible and can be combined:
+The following payment methods can be used and can be combined:

 1.